tanjanita/tanjanita.github.io/README.md

-# Web developer portfolio at tanjanita.com
+# Web Developer Portfolio <a href="https://tanjanita.com/" target="_blank">tanjanita.com</a>

 This repository contains a static page built, which is generated from a React app.
-The portfolio is hosted as a GitHub user page from the main branch.
+It is hosted as a GitHub user page from the main branch.

-The actual source code and further information can be found at the portfolio repository: https://github.com/tanjanita/portfolio.
+The actual source code and further information can be found at my portfolio repository: https://github.com/tanjanita/portfolio.